Join Here | Log In

 Lead can affect both the male and female reproductive systems, leading to reduced fertility, increased risk of miscarriage, and adverse pregnancy outcomes.[ref]

-Mechanism of action:
+Mechanism of action: Why is lead bad?

 Lead interferes with and affects many different cellular pathways.
 Lead can replace other ions, including calcium, magnesium, iron, and sodium, which interfere with intracellular signaling, protein and enzyme formation, and apoptosis.[ref]

 Lead can also replace zinc ions in certain proteins, which can cause the proteins to misfold.
-For example, a class of proteins called zinc finger proteins are important as transcription regulators and for RNA packaging, which means that lead replacing zinc can impact the transcription of a bunch of different genes.[ref]
+For example, a class of proteins called zinc finger proteins is important as transcription regulators and for RNA packaging, which means that lead replacing zinc can impact the transcription of a bunch of different genes.[ref]

 Another particularly harmful aspect of lead in the body is that it can induce oxidative stress by decreasing a cell’s ability to produce antioxidants.[ref]